 Another potential unintuitive consequence for this approach that is not solved by accounting for epistemic injustice is that some people may grow weary from self-advocacy and become more accustomed to just coping with their discomfort.
 The concept of access fatigue is relevant here.
-As Annika Konrad explains, building on scholarship the impact of accumulation which has been developed in the fields of critical race theory and intersectional feminism , access fatigue is, “the everyday pattern of constantly needing to help others participate in access, a demand so taxing and relentless that, at times, it makes access simply not worth the effort” (Konrad 2021, pg 180).
+As Annika Konrad explains, building on scholarship on the impact of accumulation which has been developed in the fields of critical race theory and intersectional feminism , access fatigue is, “the everyday pattern of constantly needing to help others participate in access, a demand so taxing and relentless that, at times, it makes access simply not worth the effort” (Konrad 2021, pg 180).
 Over time, in recognition of how onerous the self-advocacy process would be to make common social life truly accessible, a person’s desire for that change may also dwindle.

 Additionally, just as the trope of the disabled person as a burden can make us more likely to downplay our needs at the level of what we reveal to others, sometimes this same stigma infiltrates our own self-concept.
-“I ought to be able to make due with less and deal with more,” we think.
+“I ought to be able to make do with less and deal with more,” we think.
 Our preferences to modify our common social life can dwindle, while our preferences to be different strengthen.
 Some neurodivergent people will become depressed as a result, which can enshrine self-blame and weaken the strength of their desires in general.
-At the end of the day, it seems like an ethics of accessibility should be able to secure meaningful access for such people even in the absence of their recognition of their own worthiness.
-It is unclear how this can happen given the bullet-biting approach.
+At the end of the day, it seems that an ethics of accessibility should be able to secure meaningful access for such people even in the absence of their recognition of their own worthiness.
+It is unclear whether the bullet-biting approach ever could be made to be compatible with this moral demand.

 Approach 2: Suffering/Difficulty

 Given that one’s own preferences seem to provide a somewhat shaky foundation on which to base an ethics of accessibility, we might instead look for a more objective measure by which we can compare neurodivergent access claims to the claims of others with strong preferences, and by which we might compare the significance of different access claims to each other.
 Perhaps instead of looking at preferences, we might look at suffering as a basis of comparison.
-Having run-of-the-mill preferences frustrated can be disappointing, but attempting to endure through experiences in environments that are not well-suited to your neurodivergence can be downright painful.
+Having run-of-the-mill preferences frustrated can be disappointing but attempting to endure through experiences in environments that are not well-suited to your neurodivergence can be downright painful.
 Suffering need not be thought of as a property of one’s neurodivergence, but rather can be thought of as a property of the relationship between one’s traits and a particular environment.
 When faced with two conflicting neurodiversity-related access claims, according to this view, we can see which modifications lead to the elimination of a greater amount of suffering.
 If it is primarily environments that disable by causing undue suffering, the normative import of questions about access become about the degree of suffering that an environment’s arrangement is likely to cause (or alleviate) given its various possible configurations.